rsdoiel/ofront/README.md

 Ofront is an Oberon-2 to C translator written in Oberon-2.
-It supports both ANSI and K&R style C and supports cross translation to arbitrary target platforms. ofront includes a runtime system including an automatic garbage collector for Linux, the Oberon V4 system, and a set of command-line tools.
+It supports both ANSI and K&R style C and supports cross translation to arbitrary target platforms.
+Ofront includes a runtime system including an automatic garbage collector for Linux, the Oberon V4 system, and a set of command-line tools.